 Some defects can be repaired surgically, but brain or spinal cord damage is usually permanent.

 Of the many possible defects in the brain and spinal cord, those known as neural tube defects develop within the first weeks of pregnancy.
 Other defects, including hydrocephalus and microcephaly, develop later in pregnancy.

-Before birth, amniocentesis (removing a sample of fluid from around the fetus) and prenatal ultrasonography may enable doctors to identify many of these defects during pregnancy.
+Before birth, amniocentesis (removing a sample of fluid from around the fetus), prenatal ultrasonography, or a newer technique called fetal MRI may enable doctors to identify many of these defects during pregnancy.
 When a defect is identified, parents need psychologic support and genetic counseling because the risk of having other children with such a defect is high.

-Folate (folic acid) taken before and during pregnancy can decrease the risk of some neural tube defects.
+Folate (a B vitamin, folic acid) taken before and during pregnancy can decrease the risk of some neural tube defects.
 For this reason, women of child-bearing age are encouraged to take folate if they think that they may become pregnant.

 Some defects, such as those that cause visible openings or swellings, can be repaired surgically.
 Although brain or spinal cord damage from the defect is usually permanent, surgery can help prevent further complications and improve function.
 With prompt surgical intervention, some children have near-normal development.